Statute effective October 1, 2026

 Florida's gambling landscape is governed by a patchwork of constitutional provisions and criminal statutes.
 Article X, Section 23 of the Florida Constitution (the "Voter Control of Gambling" amendment, passed in 2018) requires statewide voter approval for any new casino gambling authorization.
 Florida Statutes Chapter 849 broadly criminalizes gambling outside of regulated channels - the state lottery, licensed parimutuel facilities, and the Seminole Tribe compact.
 Sweepstakes casinos are not mentioned in any of these frameworks, leaving them in a legal gray area.

-In practice, several sweepstakes casino operators accept Florida players but impose prize redemption caps of roughly $5,000.
-This self-imposed ceiling appears designed to avoid triggering enforcement attention.
-Meanwhile, Florida law enforcement has conducted raids on physical sweepstakes parlors — particularly internet cafés — throughout late 2025 and early 2026, citing violations of Chapter 849.
+Florida has game-promotion rules that may apply to sweepstakes, including filing and prize-security obligations when total announced prize value exceeds $5,000.
+That threshold is not a prize cap and not a sweepstakes-casino safe harbor.
+Operator availability depends on the operator's terms and Florida gambling / promotional-law compliance.
+In practice, some operators accept Florida players under their own redemption limits while others geo-block the state.
+Meanwhile, Florida law enforcement has conducted raids on physical sweepstakes parlors - particularly internet cafés - throughout late 2025 and early 2026, citing violations of Chapter 849.
 While these actions target brick-and-mortar operations rather than online sweepstakes platforms, they signal growing regulatory focus.

 No comprehensive ban on online sweepstakes casinos has been enacted as of April 2026, but multiple legislative proposals have been introduced that would either expand the definition of "gambling device" or explicitly classify sweepstakes platforms as illegal gaming operations.
 The combination of constitutional restrictions on gambling expansion and an Attorney General's office sympathetic to enforcement makes Florida a state where operators may tighten restrictions further.